Cortexity/calorie-bot-2/IQCalorie_Onboarding_Scripts.md

         // Step 1: Check if this page should be shown at all if (fitnessGoal === 'maintain_build') {
-            console.log('❌ User selected "Maintain Weight" - redirecting away from this page');
+            console.log('âŒ User selected "Maintain Weight" - redirecting away from this page');
             window.location.href = "https://josephselwansteamwo4bf45.myclickfunnels.com/preferred-diet";
             return;
         }

         if (fitnessGoal !== 'lose_weight' && fitnessGoal !== 'gain_weight') {
-            console.log('⚠️ No valid fitness goal found - redirecting to fitness goal page');
+            console.log('âš ï¸ No valid fitness goal found - redirecting to fitness goal page');
             window.location.href = "https://josephselwansteamwo4bf45.myclickfunnels.com/primary-fitness-goal";
             return;
         }

-        console.log('✅ Page should be shown - user goal is:', fitnessGoal);
+        console.log('âœ… Page should be shown - user goal is:', fitnessGoal);

         // Step 2: Get all elements using reliable method function getAllElements() {